Deogratias KATSUVA SIBONGWERE

 Head of Global Health, Julius Center for Health Sciences & Primary Care, University Medical Center Utrecht

-Professor Kerstin Klipstein-Grobusch is an epidemiologist with over 25 years of experience in international research capacity building and mentoring in epidemiology, public and global health.
-She is the principal investigator of courses and capacity building training programmes such as in the ‘Capacity Strengthening of Transdisciplinary Education for Non-Communicable Disease Care in West Africa (CAPSTONE)’.
+She is an epidemiologist with over 25 years of experience in international research capacity building and mentoring in epidemiology, public and global health.

 Academic and societal activities include memberships of institutional committees and academic/research networks.
 Amongst others, she is Deputy Editor of the World Health Federations’ scientific journal Global Heart and Executive Board Member of the European Global Health Research Institutes Network (EGHRIN).